vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 Replace `{city}` with the name of the city you want.
 Replace `{APIKey}` with your API key from earlier.
 We also want metric units, so we set the `units` field to `metric`.
 The API also supports geographical coordinates and other features.
 To learn more, see the [API docs](https://openweathermap.org/current).

 Here is our API call.
 It generates a table with exactly one row.
-That row contains the weather data of the specified city.
+That row contains the weather data for the specified city.
 ```url
 http://api.openweathermap.org/data/2.5/weather?q=Taipei&units=metric&appid=59067774c1363255
 ```